ms-priyankasaini/SampleWebApi/README.md

 This Web Api is build using Entity Framework and Local Sql Server which contains the employees table.
 Below is the script used to create the table..

+--I have used the NorthWind Database Employee table and the data.
 --DROP SCHEMA IF EXISTS EmpDB;
 --CREATE SCHEMA EmpDB;
 --USE EmpDB;